gamesbook/protograf/docs/source/core_shapes.rst

-The *label* text can, in addition, be **moved** relative to the shape's centre by using *mx* and *my* properties; positive values will move the text to the right and up; and negative values will move the text to the left and down.
+The *label* text can, in addition, be **moved** relative to the shape's centre by using *mx* and *my* properties; positive values will move the text to the right and down; and negative values will move the text to the left and up.

 Example 1.
 Descriptions
 +++++++++++++++++++++++